Deir Al-Ahmar: Traditions

 The people of Deir el Ahmar are known for keeping the rural Lebanese traditions including cooking traditional food such as Mezzeh, Tabbouleh and Kebbeh.
 Wedding ceremonies including traditional songs, dances, poems (zaffeh) and religious ceremonies.
-Traditional clothes are worn for folkloric occasions, men wear "sherwal", the "Ghombaz" and "tarboush" or "Kafiat and Ighal" on their heads, and women wear "abbaya".
+Traditional clothes are worn for folkloric occasions, men wear "sherwal", the "Ghombaz" and "tarboush" or "Kafiat and Ighal" on their heads, and women wear "abbaya".On special occasions (weddings and young burials), people from Deir El ahmar shoot bullets into the air.

 The WADA organization

 The Women's Association of Deir El Ahmar (WADA) is a Lebanese non-profit, Non-Governmental Organization established in 1994.
 Their aim is to promote women's role in rural development and welfare of society in the region around Deir el Ahmar.
 The organization was founded by volunteers from Deir el Ahmar, including current president Dunia Baroud El Khoury, Yvonne El Khoury Lichaa and René Chouah Mhanna.
 WADA's geographical focus is a wide area of 157 km2, including 33 municipalities around Deir el Ahmar, Baalbeck and Hermel, in the north of the Bekaa valley in Lebanon.
 They have won a number of awards including the Dubai International Award.

 With the aid of local and international institutions, WADA have been involved in the following projects: